ncalteen/actions-docker-training/Exercises/23-Reuse-Local-Action.md

+# Reuse Local Actions

 - Create a new repo and make this repo an action and pull in the container and use it!

 - You could create an `action.yml` on the root of repo with the following data